 You can rescind contracts for unconscionable conduct, which are words or actions that are not in good practice.
 Thus it is vital to ensure both parties comply with section 21 of the Australian Consumer Law (ACL) when making contracts.

 Effects of Termination

 In contrast, a rescission will cancel a contract before it was formed.
-Rescission attempts to return the parties to their position before the contract.
-It is like the contract was never made in the first place!
+Rescission attempts to return the parties to their position before the contract, as if the contract had never been made in the first place.

 It is therefore important to know the grounds and effects of termination to see whether a contract can be repudiated or rescinded.
 Get in contact with a contract lawyer if are unsure about this.